josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Tips on Persevering

 - Think in geological time.
 You may not see results in your lifetime.
+- 1 plant at a time.
+1 year at a time.
 - Remember first principles: do it because it's right, not because it's easy or for results
 - Community support: you aren't alone in the struggle
 - Don't do it alone: invasive removal is a communal effort